 Built on Telegraph Hill in Pioneer Park in 1933, Coit Tower is 210 feet tall and features 26 murals by a variety of artists, including Diego Rivera.
 From the tower, which took five years to complete, you can see amazing views of Golden Gate Bridge, Alcatraz, the Bay Bridge, and Pier 39.
 For more information, visit http://sfrecpark.org/destination/telegraph-hill-pioneer-park/coit-tower

 Bay Area Sports

 San Francisco and the Bay Area are home to an incredible collection of professional sports teams like the San Francisco Giants and the San Francisco 49ers.
-The Hilton San Francisco Financial District is the hotel of choice for fans, teams, competitors, and sporting industry professionals who will be visiting San Francisco for amateur, collegiate and professional sporting events.
-Located within walking distance or a short drive from some of the top venues, like AT&T Park, don't miss the chance to cheer on your favorite team while visiting our amazing city.
-Please click here for more information on your favorite teams and sporting events.
+The Hilton San Francisco Financial District is the hotel of choice for fans, teams, competitors, and sporting industry professionals, located within walking distance or a short drive from some of the top venues, like AT&T Park.
+Find our more information on your favorite teams and events.

 Golden Gate Park

 If you like a little nature with your city, you'll love Golden Gate Park.
 Enjoy a plethora of paths enveloped by plant life from around the globe.
 Feed the ducks at Stow Lake or sip a cup of tea in the picturesque Japanese Tea Garden.
 Immerse yourself in culture at the de Young Museum, and see what the sea creatures are up to at the Academy of Sciences.
 For more information, visit http://sfrecpark.org/parks-open-spaces/golden-gate-park-guide/